Ranbaxy Laboratories: Formation

 Ranbaxy was started by Ranbir Singh and Gurbax Singh in 1937 as a distributor for Japanese company Shionogi.
 The name Ranbaxy blends the names of its founders: Ranbir and Gurbax.
 In 1952, Bhai Mohan Singh bought the company from his cousins, Ranbir and Gurbax.
 After Bhai Mohan Singh's son Parvinder Singh joined the company in 1967, the company saw an increase in scale.

 In the late 1990s, Ranbaxy formed Ranbaxy Pharmaceuticals as its American affiliate to supply the United States' demand for cheaper generic drugs.
 Parvinder helped manage this expansion by partnering with American businesswoman Agnes Varis.

+Research and drug discovery

+In April 2012, Ranbaxy received approval from the Central Drugs Standard Control Organisation (CDSCO) to market Synriam, a fixed-dose combination of arterolane maleate and piperaquine phosphate for treating uncomplicated Plasmodium falciparum malaria in adults.
+Developed in part with support from the Department of Science and Technology, Synriam was the first New Chemical Entity (NCE) developed in India.

 Trading

 For the twelve months ending on 31 December 2005, the company's global sales were US$1,178 million, with overseas markets accounting for 75% of global sales (USA: 28%, Europe: 17%, Brazil, Russia, and China: 29%).

 In December 2005, Ranbaxy's share price was hit by a patent ruling disallowing production of its own version of Pfizer's cholesterol-cutting drug Lipitor, which had annual sales of more than $10 billion.

 In June 2008, Ranbaxy settled the patent dispute with Pfizer, allowing them to sell atorvastatin calcium, the generic version of Lipitor and atorvastatin calcium-amlodipine besylate, the generic version of Pfizer's Caduet, in the US, starting on 30 November 2011.

 On 23 June 2006, the US Food & Drug Administration granted Ranbaxy a 180-day exclusivity period to sell simvastatin (Zocor) in the US as a generic drug at 80 mg strength.
 Ranbaxy competed with the maker of brand-name Zocor, Merck & Co.; IVAX Corporation (which was acquired by and merged into Teva Pharmaceuticals), which has 180-day exclusivity at strengths other than 80 mg; and Dr. Reddy's Laboratories and India, whose authorized generic version (licensed by Merck) is exempt from exclusivity.

 On 1 December 2011, Ranbaxy got approval from the FDA to launch the generic version of Lipitor in the United States after the drug's patent expired.